robertorosero/pyhtonmig/Doc/faq/design.rst

 If you're used to reading and writing code that uses one style, you will feel at least slightly uneasy when reading (or being required to write) another style.

-Many coding styles place begin/end brackets on a line by themself.
+Many coding styles place begin/end brackets on a line by themselves.
 This makes programs considerably longer and wastes valuable screen space, making it harder to get a good overview of a program.
 Ideally, a function should fit on one screen (say, 20-30 lines).
 20 lines of Python can do a lot more work than 20